FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 Day 7 – Friday, 14 November

-ZeroSixZero: Sun, light breeze, 6 white birds.
+ZeroSixZero: Sun, light breeze, 6 white birds (Snow Petrells).

 Day 8 – Saturday, 15 November